A phase transition in a Curie-Weiss system with binary interactions

-In Theorem \ref{4pn}, we show that there exists $p_0>0$ such that $\mathcal{R}(p_0):=\{(p, \mu): p\in (0,p_0), \mu \in \mathds{R}\}$ is a single-phase domain, that is, there is no phase-coexistence point in the strip $\mathcal{R}(p_0)$ whenever the attraction is sufficiently small.
-Note that, for some models on graphs, see, e.g., the example given in \cite{KK}, there exist multiple phases for each positive attraction.
-Thereafter, in Theorem \ref{1tm} we show that, for each value of $J_2/J_1:=a>1$, there exist points in which two phases do coexist.
-Namely, we show that there exists $p_1>0$ such that, for each $p\geq p_1$, there exists $\mu_c (p)\in \mathds{R}$ and small enough $\epsilon >0$ such that the sets $\{(p,\mu): \mu\in ( \mu_c (p)- \epsilon, \mu_c (p))\}$ and $\{(p,\mu): \mu\in (\mu_c(p), \mu_c (p) + \epsilon)\}$ lie in different single-phase domains, and that there exist at least two $\bar{y}$ whenever $\mu = \mu_c(p)$.
-In Section 3, we present a number of results of the corresponding numerical calculations which illustrate the facts proved in Theorems \ref{4pn} and \ref{1tm}.
+In theorem~\ref{4pn}, we show that there exists $p_0>0$ such that $\mathcal{R}(p_0):=\{(p, \mu): p\in (0,p_0), \mu \in \mathds{R}\}$ is a single-phase domain, that is, there is no phase-coexistence point in the strip $\mathcal{R}(p_0)$ for small enough attractions.
+Note that for some models on graphs, see the example given in \cite{KK}, there exist multiple phases for each positive attraction.
+Thereafter, in theorem \ref{1tm} we show that for each value of $J_2/J_1:=a>1$, there exist points in which two phases do coexist.
+Namely, we show that there exists $p_1>0$ such that for each $p\geqslant p_1$, there exists $\mu_\text{c} (p)\in \mathds{R}$ and small enough $\epsilon >0$ such that the sets $\{(p,\mu): \mu\in ( \mu_\text{c} (p)- \epsilon, \mu_\text{c} (p))\}$ and $\{(p,\mu): \mu\in (\mu_\text{c}(p), \mu_\text{c} (p) + \epsilon)\}$ lie in different single-phase domains, and that there exist at least two $\bar{y}$ whenever $\mu = \mu_\text{c}(p)$.
+In section~\ref{sec:3}, we present a number of results of the corresponding numerical calculations which illustrate the postulates proved in theorems \ref{4pn} and \ref{1tm}.